Compact Model Training by Low-Rank Projection with Energy Transfer: Low-Rank Projection with Energy Transfer

 The ranks $r_{l}$'s are hyperparameters and it is hard to set them layer by layer.
 We introduce a pruning ratio $p_{l}\in[0,1]$ to determine the rank for the $l^{th}$ layer.
 Mathematically, $r_{l}$ is given by $(1-p_{l})\min(N_{l},N_{l-1})$.
 Then, the problem changes to how to set $p_{l}$'s.
 We find that manually setting $p_{l}$'s to the same value for all layers works well in practice.
+Thus, we only need one hyperparameter to set the rank.
 In the following, we use $P$ to denote the unique rank pruning ratio.